-Since the population protocols always depend on some kind of fairness condition, such as the global and local fairness, we attempt to use the weak fairness condition (on processes) in Spin to model a fairness condition in population protocols.
+Since the population protocols always depend on some kinds of fairness condition, such as global fairness and local fairness, we attempt to use the weak fairness condition (at process level) in Spin to model a fairness condition in population protocols.
 However, the fairness condition in population protocol model is related to actions/steps but not to nodes (processes).
-Thus, if we use a single process in Promela to model a single node of the population protocol model, then the weak fairness condition only guarantees that if a node is from some moment onward always enabled, then it will be executed infinitely often.
+Thus, if we use a single process in Promela to model a single node of the population protocol model, then the weak fairness condition only guarantees that if a node is from some moment onward always enabled to interact with other nodes, then it will interact infinitely often.
 This obviously does not make any sense when verifying population protocols.
-Our strategy is to use a single process to represent an action which is related to an initiator, a responder and a rewriting rule.
-The process declaration for a transition in Promela is described in the following way:
+Our strategy is to use a single process to represent an action which is related to an initiator, a responder and a transition rule.
+The process declaration for an action in Promela is described in the following way: